IIAU-ZhangLu/DiT-AllInGen/README.md

     </a>
   </p>

-✨ Welcome to the official repository of our survey paper.
+⭐ Welcome to the official repository of our survey paper.

-Please feel free to [open issues](https://github.com/IIAU-ZhangLu/DiT-AllInGen/issues) for any possibly missed wonderful work related to Diffusion Transformers (DiT)
+💗Please feel free to [open issues](https://github.com/IIAU-ZhangLu/DiT-AllInGen/issues) for any possibly missed wonderful work related to Diffusion Transformers (DiT)